At a glance…

 This project is well suited to caring individuals who want to assist in providing basic education for young children and offering support wherever your help is most needed.

-Please note that all volunteers on the Animal Welfare project are also required to pay a one off placement fee of US$80 regardless of your placement duration.
-This fee goes directly to the government clinic where you are placed and is payable in Tanzania directly to the local team.
+Please note volunteers on the Animal Welfare project are also required to pay a one off placement fee of US$80 (approximately AU$120) regardless of your placement duration.
+This fee is to cover costs involved in supervision and transport and goes directly to the government clinic where you are placed.
+It is payable directly to IVHQ’s local team in Tanzania.

 The program orientation begins on the 1st and 15th of every month and volunteers need to arrive in Arusha on the day before orientation.

-If you are traveling in Tanzania prior to your volunteer program, we can arrange for you to be picked up in Arusha on the day before your program orientation.
+If you are travelling in Tanzania prior to your volunteer program, we can arrange for you to be picked up in Arusha on the day before your program orientation.

 Orientation is hosted by our local team at the volunteer house in Arusha.
 Orientation begins on the morning of your chosen start date.
 If your start date falls on a weekend or a public holiday, your orientation will begin on the Monday or day following the public holiday.
 Orientation covers everything you need to know for your volunteer program in Tanzania – Introduction to Tanzania, Tanzanian Customs, Rules and Expectations, Language Lessons (Kiswahili) Safety, Travel Opportunities in Tanzania, Introduction to your Project and Placement.
 The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.